issp-center-dev/PHYSBO/README.md

 Bayesian optimization has been proven as an effective tool in accelerating scientific discovery.
 A standard implementation (e.g., scikit-learn), however, can accommodate only small training data.
 PHYSBO is highly scalable due to an efficient protocol that employs Thompson sampling, random feature maps, one-rank Cholesky update and automatic hyperparameter tuning.
-Technical features are described in [COMBO's document](https://github.com/tsudalab/combo/blob/master/docs/combo_document.pdf).
+Technical features are described in [COMBO's document](https://github.com/tsudalab/combo/blob/master/docs/combo_document.pdf) and [PHYSBO's report](https://doi.org/10.1016/j.cpc.2022.108405) (open access).
 PHYSBO was developed based on [COMBO](https://github.com/tsudalab/combo) for academic use.

 ## Document